What is depression?

 - Clinical hypnotherapy removes the underlying basis for depression because it completes the unfinished business that otherwise continues to present itself as self-sabotaging thoughts and behaviors.

-- The individual can also use hypnotic suggestibility to improve the body’s functioning, replace negative habit patterns and treat any residual symptoms of depression.
+- The individual can also use hypnosis to identify and address any physiological basis for depression, replace negative habit patterns and treat any residual symptoms of depression.

 In as little as one hypnotherapy session, you will begin to notice: